Keystone Financial Services Sells 236 Shares of Wyndham Hotels & Resorts, Inc. (NYSE:WH)

-Keystone Financial Services cut its holdings in Wyndham Hotels & Resorts, Inc. (NYSE:WH – Get Rating) by 6.5% during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 3,405 shares of the company’s stock after selling 236 shares during the period.
-Keystone Financial Services’ holdings in Wyndham Hotels & Resorts were worth $262,000 as of its most recent SEC filing.
+Keystone Financial Services decreased its position in Wyndham Hotels & Resorts, Inc. (NYSE:WH – Get Rating) by 6.5% during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 3,405 shares of the company’s stock after selling 236 shares during the quarter.
+Keystone Financial Services’ holdings in Wyndham Hotels & Resorts were worth $262,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other hedge funds and other institutional investors have also added to or reduced their stakes in the business.
-Prospera Financial Services Inc bought a new position in shares of Wyndham Hotels & Resorts during the first quarter worth $26,000.
-Meeder Asset Management Inc. bought a new position in shares of Wyndham Hotels & Resorts during the 1st quarter valued at about $27,000.
-Lloyd Advisory Services LLC. bought a new position in shares of Wyndham Hotels & Resorts during the 1st quarter valued at about $27,000.
-Glassman Wealth Services grew its position in shares of Wyndham Hotels & Resorts by 123.9% during the fourth quarter.
-Glassman Wealth Services now owns 365 shares of the company’s stock valued at $33,000 after purchasing an additional 202 shares in the last quarter.
-Finally, Allegheny Financial Group LTD bought a new stake in shares of Wyndham Hotels & Resorts in the fourth quarter worth about $33,000.
-92.63% of the stock is currently owned by institutional investors.
+Several other hedge funds have also modified their holdings of the company.
+AGF Investments LLC raised its position in shares of Wyndham Hotels & Resorts by 1.7% during the 1st quarter.
+AGF Investments LLC now owns 9,719 shares of the company’s stock valued at $823,000 after buying an additional 160 shares in the last quarter.
+AGF Investments Inc. lifted its stake in shares of Wyndham Hotels & Resorts by 14.5% in the 1st quarter.
+AGF Investments Inc. now owns 1,505,104 shares of the company’s stock valued at $127,467,000 after purchasing an additional 191,009 shares during the last quarter.
+Keebeck Alpha LP bought a new stake in shares of Wyndham Hotels & Resorts in the 1st quarter valued at approximately $266,000.
+Mercer Global Advisors Inc. ADV boosted its holdings in shares of Wyndham Hotels & Resorts by 12.9% in the 1st quarter.
+Mercer Global Advisors Inc. ADV now owns 3,570 shares of the company’s stock worth $302,000 after purchasing an additional 408 shares during the period.
+Finally, Meeder Asset Management Inc. bought a new position in shares of Wyndham Hotels & Resorts during the 1st quarter valued at approximately $27,000.
+92.63% of the stock is owned by hedge funds and other institutional investors.

 Wall Street Analyst Weigh In